sangallimarco/react-xstate-hoc/README.md

 Integrates the Xstate lib with Reactjs.
 Please follow this link for more details about Xstate https://xstate.js.org/docs/

 ## Example
-Please find the example here https://github.com/sangallimarco/react-xstate-hoc/tree/master/src/features
+Please find the example here: https://github.com/sangallimarco/react-xstate-hoc/tree/master/src/features

+Example includes a better usage of Types for Actions and States.

 ### HOW TO